Current Safeguarding Issues – 2019/2020

 Child Sexual Exploitation Child sexual exploitation (CSE) involves exploitative situations, contexts and relationships where young people receive something (for example food, accommodation, drugs, alcohol, gifts, money or in some cases simply affection) as a result of engaging in sexual activities.

 Children and young people can be exploited and suffer bullying through their use of modern technology such as the internet, mobile phones and social networking sites.
-In order to minimize the risks to our children and young people, The Hazeley Academy will ensure that we have in place appropriate measures such as security filtering, and an acceptable use policy linked to our E-Safety policy.
+In order to minimize the risks to our children and young people, The Hazeley Academy will ensure that we have in place appropriate measures such as security filtering, and an acceptable use policy linked to our Online Safety policy.
 We will ensure that staff are aware of how not to compromise their position of trust in or outside of the Academy and are aware of the dangers associated with social networking sites.

-Our E-safety policy will clearly state that mobile phone or electronic communications with a student at our Academy is not acceptable other than for approved Academy business e.g. coursework, mentoring.
+Our Online Safety policy will clearly state that mobile phone or electronic communications with a student at our Academy is not acceptable other than for approved Academy business e.g. coursework, mentoring.
 Where it is suspected that a child is at risk from internet abuse or cyber bullying we will report our concerns to the appropriate agency.